kirubarajan/blog/src/pages/longboards/index.md

 ---

 # On Longboards
 Skateboarding has always been a big part of my life.
 Since I was 9 years old, I've always had a board by my side (even if I still can't tre-flip).
 It's great exercise, a fun hobby to meet people, and a good metaphor for living life.
-My best memories from the past decade has come from longboarding with my friends, and exploring the nature around us:
+My best memories from the past decade has come from longboarding with my friends (as well as random skaters we managed to subsume into our group), and exploring the nature around us in Southern Ontario.

 ![barbertown](https://i.imgur.com/TXeDhT4.jpg)
 <small>(a view of my special longboarding spot in Mississauga, Ontario)</small>

-One of my favourite things about longboarding is the technical depth that comes with your setup.
-In a lot of ways that are similar to computer science and programming, your individual skateboard configuration says a lot about you.
+Your individual skateboard setup says a lot about you.
 From the art design of the board to the ride science while racing down a hill, your board is always an extension of your personality.
+You can tell a lot about somebody by looking at the build and condition of their board.
 In this post, I would love to pay homage to the sport and share some of my favourite longboarding decks, trucks, and equipment that have helped carry me through the years.

 ## Design Moodboard
 Longboards have a lot of range in design, and I've spent many years admiring all the interesting shapes and graphics.
 Here are some of my particular favourite companies and longboard designs:

+### Favourites

 I'm a sucker for anything designed by Rayne (based out of Vancouver, Canada).
 Here's the **Rayne Darkside** (V2) made out of bamboo sandwiched between fiber-glass: